 The Burbank Fire Department (BFD) is a proud and dedicated emergency medical services (EMS) provider for over 40 years.
-Over 82% of Burbank Fire Department's incidents are medical in nature.
-With the introduction of paramedic services in the mid-70’s, the BFD has continued to provide state of the art care to the citizens of Burbank.
+Over 80% of BFD's incidents are medical in nature.
+With the introduction of paramedic services in the mid-1970’s, the BFD has continued to provide state of the art care to the citizens of Burbank.
 The EMS program delivered by the BFD is recognized as one of the best in the state of California, and among the leaders in the United States.

 There are three rescue ambulances assigned to Stations 11, 13 and 15 effectively dividing the city into thirds to provide quick response times to emergencies.
 The frontline rescue ambulances currently in service are the newest and most efficient vehicles available.
 In addition, all BFD engine and truck companies are Advanced Life Support (ALS) capable.
 They carry essential paramedic equipment and are capable of providing ALS services when a Paramedic is assigned to that apparatus.
 Engine 12 and Engine 16 are staffed daily with a Paramedic.

-Susan Hayward has been working for BFD as the EMS Nurse Specialist since 1999.
+Susan Hayward has been the EMS Nurse Specialist for BFD since 1999.
 She developed the BFD's Quality Management Program, EMS Continuing Education Program and Communicable Disease Exposure Control Plan.
 She is responsible for maintaining the programs as well as improving the educational standards of EMS personnel, maintaining skill competency of EMS personnel and ensuring that high-quality paramedic care is delivered to the community.

 Click on the Section Links tab to view the General Public Ambulance Rates.